ConsenSys-Academy/basic-training/README.md

 - Git <img src = "img/readme/git.png" width="20">
 - Javascript / Node / Web Frameworks <img src = "img/readme/js.png" width="20">

 We will provide some material in these lessons, but we'll mainly provide links to other places where you can learn more.
-There are a number of fantastic resources we point you towards and similarly to being a dev, exploring the links and documentation will help solidity your knowledge.
+There are a number of fantastic resources we point you towards and similarly to being a dev, exploring the links and documentation will help solidify your knowledge.

 If you never left the mini-course, after completing it, you'll be able to find your way around a computer pretty well.
 However, please follow the links within a lesson to dive deeper, deepen your knowledge, and enhance your developer experience.